dgageot/simplelenium/README.md

 find("...").executeSelect(String description, Consumer<Select> selectOnElement);
 ```

-Those three methods should hopefully not be used very often but it's great to
+Those three methods should hopefully not be used often but it's great to
 know that the full power of Selenium is there underneath.

 ## Advanced topics